-The College also renegotiated its loan covenants with Santander in December 2021, with Santander indicating their willingness to continue to provide financial support.
+The College renegotiated its loan covenants and certain repayment schedules in October 2022, with Santander indicating their willingness to continue to provide financial support and short-term capital repayments being reduced.
 Based on the Group's financial projections, the Group has forecast that it will continue to meet the revised covenants during the going concern period.